Martin-Ferrero-Thompson/riding4gbs-website/README.md

 Environment variables
 - None required for basic operation.
 Add as needed for future integrations.
-- Optional: `PUBLIC_KOFI_URL` — used for the Support Me page CTA button (shared across locales).
+- Optional: `PUBLIC_KOFI_URL` — used for the Support Us page CTA button (shared across locales).
 If not set, the CTA is hidden.
 - Optional: `PUBLIC_DONATE_UK_URL`, `PUBLIC_DONATE_ES_URL`, `PUBLIC_DONATE_FR_URL` — used for the Donate page cards (shared across locales).
 If any URL is missing, the corresponding card button is hidden.

 ## Environment variables

 Create a `.env.local` (not committed) for local dev.
 Example in `.env.example`.

-- `PUBLIC_KOFI_URL` — Shared Ko‑fi link for the Support Me page CTA (exposed to the client).
+- `PUBLIC_KOFI_URL` — Shared Ko‑fi link for the Support Us page CTA (exposed to the client).
 If not set, the CTA is hidden.
 - `PUBLIC_DONATE_UK_URL`, `PUBLIC_DONATE_ES_URL`, `PUBLIC_DONATE_FR_URL` — Donation URLs for the Donate page cards (exposed to the client).
 If any URL is missing, the corresponding card button is hidden.

 Vercel